-Chemical equilibrium deals with extent to which a chemical reaction proceeds.
+Chemical equilibrium deals with to what extent a chemical reaction proceeds.

-It is observed that most of the chemical reactions do not go to completion i.e., the reactants are not completely converted to products.
+It is observed that, in most of the chemical reactions, the reactants are not completely converted to products.
 The reaction proceeds to certain extent and reaches a state at which the concentrations of both reactants and products remain constant with time.
 This state is generally referred to as equilibrium state.

-In these reactions, not only the conversion of reactants to products occurs, but also the conversion of products to reactants is also possible.
-These reactions are known as reversible reactions, which reach equilibrium state at which the number of reactant species converted to products becomes equal to the number of product species converted to reactants.
+In these reactions, not only the conversion of reactants to products occurs, but also the conversion of products to reactants is possible.
+These reactions are known as reversible reactions.
+They reach equilibrium state where the number of reactant species converted to products becomes equal to the number of product species converted to reactants at a given instant of time i.e., the rate of forward reaction becomes equal to the rate of backward reaction.
 That is why at equilibrium, there is no observable change in the concentration of reactants and products.
 The reaction is said to be halted and no further conversion of reactants is possible under given set of conditions.